graphql-markdown/graphql-markdown/tests/__data__/groups.md

 sidebar_class_name: navbar__toggle
 ---

-This is an example of documentation with grouping by GraphQL directive using the `groupByDirective` option (see [documentation](/#about-groupbydirective)):
+This is an example of documentation grouping with GraphQL directive using the `groupByDirective` option (see [documentation](/#about-groupbydirective)):

 ```json
 {